freeCodeCamp/guide/src/pages/ruby/ruby-introduction/index.md

 *   Managers help you to switch between multiple Ruby installations on your system.
 *   And finally, you can also build Ruby from source.

-To know about how to install Ruby through package managers, installers and source, click <a href='https://www.ruby-lang.org/en/documentation/installation/' target='_blank' rel='nofollow'>here</a>.
+To learn how to install Ruby through package managers, installers and source, click <a href='https://www.ruby-lang.org/en/documentation/installation/' target='_blank' rel='nofollow'>here</a>.
 RVM (Ruby Version Manager) and rbenv are the most popular Ruby managers to manage multiple Rubies.
 If you get stuck anywhere, don't worry, just head over to our <a href='https://gitter.im/FreeCodeCamp/ruby' target='_blank' rel='nofollow'>Gitter chat room</a> and ask us anything.

 ## IRB